-We will take a sample of 5300 words for which sensorimotor effects were previously analysed by Dymarska et al., (2023a) in an expected recognition memory task using data from Cortese et al. (2010; 2015).
-In this way, we can use the same words and the same predictor variables as Dymarska et al. (2023a), so any changes in sensorimotor effects can be accorded to task differences rather than item differences.
-Dymarska et al. analysed 5305 words in total; we will drop five words with the lowest UK prevalence score (Brysbaert et al., 2019) to produce a final set of 5300 words that can be divided into 106 equal lists of 50 target words each.
-In order to ensure that similar words are distributed across different lists, we will use a binned sampling method when dividing the stimuli into word lists so that all lists contain items that span from low to high scores on all 6 components.
-We will sample from bins (set as component score quartiles) of each orthogonal component, such that every list will include 3 words from each quartile of each component (i.e., 3 words x 4 quartiles x 4 components = 48 words), plus 2 words selected at random from different bins to bring the total to 50 words per list.
+We took a sample of 5300 words for which sensorimotor effects were previously analysed by Dymarska et al. (2023a) in an expected recognition memory task using data from Cortese et al. (2010; 2015).
+In this way, we could use the same words and the same predictor variables as Dymarska et al. (2023a), so any changes in sensorimotor effects can be accorded to task differences rather than item differences.
+Dymarska et al. analysed 5305 words in total; we dropped five words with the lowest UK prevalence score (Brysbaert et al., 2019) to produce a final set of 5300 words that could be divided into 106 equal lists of 50 target words each.
+In order to ensure that similar words are distributed across different lists, we used a binned sampling method when dividing the stimuli into word lists so that all lists contained items that spanned from low to high scores on all 6 components.
+We sampled from bins (set as component score quartiles) of each orthogonal component, such that every list included 3 words from each quartile of each component (i.e., 3 words x 4 quartiles x 4 components = 48 words), plus 2 words selected at random from different bins to bring the total to 50 words per list.

-For the lexical decision task in the study phase, we will also generate 5300 corresponding pseudowords using Wuggy (Keuleers & Brysbaert, 2010).
+For the lexical decision task in the study phase, we also generated 5300 corresponding pseudowords using Wuggy (Keuleers & Brysbaert, 2010).
 Wuggy produces pronounceable nonwords that follow the phonotactic constraints of English and match the length and number of syllables of the target words.
-The pseudowords are produced by changing one or more phonemes in real target words (e.g., "church" \rightarrow "chulks").
-We will divide these pseudowords into 106 lists of 50 pseudowords each, where each pseudoword list corresponds to (i.e., is derived from) one of the 106 target word lists.
-In order to ensure a given target word is presented separately from its derived pseudoword, and is different from the subsequent distractor list (see below) each target word list will be paired with a non-corresponding pseudoword list.
-For example, target word list 1 will be paired with pseudoword list 3, target word list 2 will be paired with pseudoword list 4, target word list 3 will be paired with pseudoword list 5, and so on.
-This process will produce 106 list pairs (each containing 50 words and 50 pseudowords) for presentation in the lexical decision task, where each participant will see a single list pair.
+The pseudowords are produced by changing one or more phonemes in real target words (e.g., "church" $\rightarrow$ "chulks").
+We divided these pseudowords into 106 lists of 50 pseudowords each, where each pseudoword list corresponded to (i.e., was derived from) one of the 106 target word lists.
+In order to ensure a given target word was presented separately from its derived pseudoword, and was different from the subsequent distractor list (see below) each target word list was paired with a non-corresponding pseudoword list.
+For example, target word list 1 was paired with pseudoword list 3, target word list 2 was paired with pseudoword list 4, target word list 3 was paired with pseudoword list 5, and so on.
+This process produced 106 list pairs (each containing 50 words and 50 pseudowords) for presentation in the lexical decision task, where each participant will see a single list pair.

-For the surprise memory task in the test phase, each target word list will be paired with another target word list which will serve as distractors (i.e., "new" words not seen in the study phase), and vice versa.
-That is, target word list 1 will be presented with word list 2 as distractor list, and will serve as distractor list for target list 2.
-Target word list 3 will be presented with word list 4 as distractors, and will serve as distractor list for target list 4, and so on.
-This will produce 106 list pairs (each containing 50 "old" target words and 50 "new" distractor words) for presentation in the recognition memory task.
+For the surprise memory task in the test phase, each target word list was paired with another target word list which served as distractors (i.e., "new" words not seen in the study phase), and vice versa.
+That is, target word list 1 was presented with word list 2 as distractor list, and served as distractor list for target list 2.
+Target word list 3 was presented with word list 4 as distractors, and served as distractor list for target list 4, and so on.
+This process produced 106 list pairs (each containing 50 "old" target words and 50 "new" distractor words) for presentation in the recognition memory task.

-For a distractor phase (i.e., in between the study and test phases), we will create a list of simple mathematical problems, as per Cortese et al., (2010; 2015).
-These problems will comprise 18 simple addition and subtraction equations for verification (e.g., "2 + 3 = 6?"), all using single digit numbers, where half of the equations will be correct and half will be incorrect.
+For a distractor phase (i.e., in between the study and test phases), we created a list of simple mathematical problems, as per Cortese et al., (2010; 2015).
+These problems comprised 18 simple addition and subtraction equations for verification (e.g., "2 + 3 = 6?"), all using single digit numbers, where half of the equations were correct and half were incorrect.